 We get it.
 Your hands are full and you’re focused on executing your current fundraising plan (annual pledge drive/online event/donor cultivation/Giving Tuesday, etc.); you have to be selective about where to invest your energy and attention.
-But because we know that most fundraisers love the idea of residual income, we thought it might be helpful to deconstruct the most common misconceptions we hear.
+But because we know that most fundraisers love the idea of residual income, we thought it might be helpful to deconstruct the most common misconceptions we hear about Investing In communities.

 It’s entirely within our collective abilities to generate significant residual income for just about any nonprofit with an engaged supporter base.
-It’s up to professional and volunteer fundraisers to decide whether to capture it and thrive or abandon it and struggle.
+It’s up to professional and volunteer fundraisers to decide whether to capture it and thrive.

-Misconception #1: Only “generous” brokers/agents will participate, so buyers and sellers will have fewer to choose from.
+Misconception #1: Only “generous” brokers/agents will participate, so buyers and sellers will have a limited choice.

 Reality check: Competition, NOT generosity, drives brokers to GLADLY pay referral fees.

 It’s natural to assume that IIC only works by finding generous agents.
 But the truth is that brokers participate because they want to beat the competition to get the next client.
 We’ve asked agents hundreds of times: “Would you like to have a referral?”
 That translates to, would you rather get most of a commission or none of it?”
 We’ll let you guess which answer we hear every time.
 Because of our mission, those referral fees are converted to funding for the nonprofits chosen by the buyer or seller.
 We charge the same amount that residential agents around the country keep telling us is the typical referral fee they’re glad to pay brokers: 25% of their commission.
 Agent Generosity is not part of the equation in IIC.

 It’s up to the prospective real estate client, not the broker, whether they want their transaction to benefit a nonprofit they care about.
 They don’t have to explain this to or ask the permission of the broker they want to use, because IIC makes those arrangements for them.